kouekamluc/ASCAI/QUICKSTART.md

 cp env.example .env
 ```

-Currently, the platform uses SQLite (default Django database) for development.
+The platform uses PostgreSQL for the database.
+Make sure PostgreSQL is running and configured with the database name "ASCAI".

 ### 3. Run Migrations